No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 It’s not a large beach and it won’t take you long to find the pier and swings that you can chill on.

-The photogenic bayan tree and its many red ribbons have become a photo stop for many tourists in Sekinchan.
+This photogenic bayan tree and its many red ribbons have become a photo stop for tourists.
 If you don’t want to queue with other tourists, visit it on a weekday.

 If you want to hang your own wishes, you can get ribbons from the temple after putting some money (any amount) into the offering box.